ArcherHeffern/System-Creation/02_big_picture.md

 * What would you like to take away from this education

 # Supplemental Material
 [John Carmack Starting Out Advice](https://youtu.be/HOv_dWDgIRM?si=COqyhXYT-T2U749X).
 John Carmack is one of the all time greats, He invented and created the First Person Shooter.
-He programmed Hovertank, which went on to become Wolfenstein 3D, which turned into DOOM, which spawned Quake, who’s engine led to half-life, counter strike, call of duty, and inspired every FPS you can think of.
+He programmed Hovertank / Wolfenstein 3D / DOOM, which spawned Quake, who’s engine led to half-life, counter strike, call of duty, and inspired every FPS you can think of.
 [Pito Salas Job Hunting Tips](https://salas.com/jobs/)
 [Pito Salas Keeping up in CS](https://salas.com/how-do-i-keep-up/)
 [Tamid Brandeis getting a SWE / Consulting Position](https://drive.google.com/file/d/1871lktUs6u1Lbw5bZSzdPVkB_RRFjXAw/view?usp=drive_link)